slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On family and friends

 <!--
+> *"Cultivate 12 people who love you, because they are worth more than 12 million people who like you."
+-- Kevin Kelly*
+> *"If everybody loves you, something is wrong."
+-- Paulo Coelho*
+> *"Either have children or become a saint, because eventually, you have to find something you love more than you love yourself."
+-- Naval Ravikant*
+> *"Your family is broken but you're going to fix the world."
+-- Naval Ravikant*
+> *"If raising children was less rewarding than not doing it, the human race would have gone extinct."
+-- Naval Ravikant*
+> *"Bad friends will prevent you from having good friends."
+-- African Proverb*
+> *"I drink to make other people more interesting."
+-- Ernest Hemingway*

 - maintain old friendships
 - be suspicious of people who like being owed a favor. especially if it is not a favor you requested.
-- bad friends will prevent you from having good friends -- african proverb
 - Divide up your life.
 Spend 33% of your time around people lower than you, you can mentor them.
 Spend 33% of your time with people that are on your level – your friends and peers.
 Spend 33% of your time with people that are 10-20 years ahead of you.
 Those are your mentors.”
 - the way of man is the way of the gang
-> *"Cultivate 12 people who love you, because they are worth more than 12 million people who like you."
--- Kevin Kelly*
-- either have children or become a saint, because eventually, you have to find something you love more than you love yourself. -- naval
-- your family is broken but youre going to fix teh world. -- naval if raising children was less rewarding than not doing it, the human race would have gone extinct. -- naval
 - if you don't have kids you'll be the first organism of your direct ancestors to not reproduce since the beggining of life
-- i drink to make other people more interesting -- ernest hemingway
-> *"If everybody loves you, something is wrong."
--- Paulo Coelho*
 - if your absence doesn't bother them, your presence never mattered.
 -->